MileHacker Logo

 Cultural Immersion & Festivals

-West offers many avenues to immerse yourself in its unique culture.
+West has a lot of avenues to immerse yourself in its unique culture.

 Workshops & Classes

-• Art Classes: Local galleries and art centers offer workshops in painting, pottery, or other crafts.
+• Art Classes: Neighborhood galleries and art centers offer workshops in painting, pottery, or other crafts.
 Create West-inspired art.

-• Cooking Classes: Some private chefs or culinary schools offer classes on local or Cuban cuisine.
+• Cooking Classes: Some private chefs or culinary academies offer classes on local or Cuban cuisine.

-• Cuban Dance/Music: Check local community centers or bars for informal lessons or performances.
+• Cuban Dance/Music: Check local community centers or drinking establishments for unofficial lessons or performances.
 Experience lively musical heritage.

 • Language Learning: No formal schools for short-term visitors.
 English is main language, Spanish widely spoken.
 Basic Spanish phrases Online appreciated.